Start an art blog today and showcase your artwork professionally!

 Your site can help you expand your reach because of your email list.
 When you have news to share, and you send a newsletter, your people will get it in their inbox.
 Unlike a post on Facebook or Instagram, which may or may not show to your fans, depending on algorithm factors.

 9. Your art blog can help other artists

-When you have your own website, you have the power to help other artists and friends gather the courage to put their work out there, too.
+When you have your own art blog, you have the power to help other artists and friends gather the courage to put their work out there, too.
 You set an example, you help blaze a trail, and you demonstrate what’s possible.

 So many people are afraid to take risks or to face the unknown.
-(Like making a website or putting their art out there.)
-When you create something new, like your own site, you inspire others to give more of themselves, too.
+(Like making an art website or putting their art out there in some way.)
+When you create something new, like your own website, you inspire others to give more of themselves, too.

-And what’s more, you can teach your valuable skills to help others.
+And what’s more, you can teach your valuable technical skills and art marketing skills to help others.
 You can pay it forward.

 Understanding how the interwebs work behind the scenes is such a terrific insight.
-You gain so much valuable knowledge when you create a website and learn about marketing online.
-It’s an extremely important skill.
+You gain so much valuable knowledge when you create an art website and learn about art marketing online.
+Blogging is an extremely important skill.

 10. Start an art blog for empowerment as an artist

 But it would be reckless not to mention that with this sense of accomplishment, this power you feel when you take charge of your future, there comes a dark side.
 We have to be careful to not get caught up in opinions, likes, comparisons, or making money.
-We can’t value ourselves based on what we are producing or earning.
+We can’t value ourselves based on what we are producing or earning as an artist.
 We want and need to put out our work, but we have to find a healthy balance in doing so.

-You must embrace your uniqueness as an artist, a human, and someone who’s learning to create online.
-Go easy, keep a positive growth mindset, and have fun.
+You must embrace your uniqueness as an artist, a human, and someone who’s learning to create and share art online.
+Go easy, keep a positive growth mindset, and have fun with your art blog.